 See Related: Corporate Governance: Reasons for Effective Management

-However, shared governance has its benefits, which are evident in companies that operate according to it.
+However, shared governance has benefits, which are evident in companies that operate according to it.
 These benefits include increased professional responsibility, enhanced job satisfaction, and innovative workplace culture, among other positive outcomes.

 See Related: Best Vanguard ESG Funds